polakamal/Project-1-Investigate-a-Dataset-Investigate-a-TMDb-movie-Database-/README.md

 # Project-1-Investigate-a-TMDb-movie-Database-
 This project used TMDb movie Dataset that contains about 10,000 movies collected from TMDb.
-Each movie includeed information on its user rating, revenue, cast, genres,original_title,budget,etc.we wanted to investigate the dataset and learn the relationship between the features to help achive the maximum profit.  <br />
+Each movie included  information on its user rating, revenue, cast, genres,original_title,budget,etc.we wanted to investigate the dataset and learn the relationship between the features to help achieve  the maximum profit.  <br />

 # The project follow the steps
 1.Assess the Data: Download and upload the file to jupyter notebook and explore some statistics and know the rows and columns number. <br />